Foodee/ember-foxy-forms/README.md

   'auto-submit': false,

-  // Whether or not you want notifications on success or failure 'notify-of-success': true,
+  // Whether or not you want notifications on success or failure

+  'notify-of-success': true,
   'notify-of-error': true,

-  'submit-success-message': null,
+  'successful-submit-message': null,
-  'submit-error-message': null,
+  'failed-submit-message': null,

-  'reset-success-message': null,
+  'successful-reset-message': null,
-  'reset-error-message': null,
+  'failed-reset-message': null,

-  'destroy-success-message': null,
+  'successful-destroy-message': null,
-  'destroy-error-message': null,
+  'failed-destroy-message': null,

   // options passed to the validation method if present 'validation-options': {}